datariot-de/customize-bootstrap/README.md

-# SASS Mixins, variables and usage of an array
+# Working with Bootstrap and SASS

 ## 1. Installing